Sunset Boulevard (musical): International productions

 The original Canadian production opened in Toronto on 15 October 1995, with Diahann Carroll in the lead role.
 Her performance was praised by critics.
 It also starred Rex Smith as Joe, Walter Charles as Max and Anita Louise Combe, who had played Betty in the London production, repeating in this role.
 Toronto performances ended in August 1996, with the production later moving to Vancouver where it ran from November 1996 to March 1997.
-A highlights recording of this production was released on CD.

 A German production of the musical opened 7 December 1995 at the newly built Rhein-Main Theater in Niedernhausen near Wiesbaden, starring Helen Schneider and Sue Mathys (matinees) as Norma and Uwe Kröger as Joe.
 A cast recording (with Schneider and Kröger) was released in 1996.
 The role of Norma was later played by Daniela Ziegler and Christina Grimandi, with Schneider and, for the last few months, Sue Mathys both returning to play the lead.
 The production closed in May 1998.

 In October 1996, the original Australian production of the musical opened at Melbourne's newly restored Regent Theatre.
 The cast included Debra Byrne as Norma, Hugh Jackman as Joe, and Catherine Porter as Betty.
 Maria Mercedes was the alternate Norma, performing two of the eight shows each week.
 Amanda Harrison took over the role of Betty for the final months of the show's run.
 The production ran until 14 June 1997.

 A year-long Dutch tour commenced in the Netherlands on 10 October 2008, with Simone Kleinsma and Pia Douwes alternating as Norma and Antonie Kamerling as Joe, using the same modified libretto that was first used in the 2001 UK tour.
 Kleinsma went on to win the Best Actress Award for the role in the 2009 Dutch Musical Awards and also Best Actress at the Flemish Musical Prizes.
 An official cast album was released, with Kleinsma appearing on the main album and with a four track bonus CD of Pia Douwes singing Norma's main arias.

-The Swedish premiere took place at the Värmlandsoperan in September 2009, to mostly positive reviews.
+A Swedish production took place at the Värmlandsoperan in September 2009.
 The role of Norma was played by Maria Lundqvist.
-A second much more elaborate production opened in October 2010, at the Gothenburg opera house, with Gunilla Backman (who understudied the role of Betty in the original German production) starring as Norma.
+A more elaborate production opened in October 2010, at the Gothenburg opera house, with Gunilla Backman as Norma.
 The first Danish production of Sunset Boulevard opened 2011 at NørregadeTeatret, Maribo, starring Karen-Lise Mynster as Norma.